SolarDub/TPF2SAPLC/README.md

   - "./ReadStarFileScript"

 A prompt to enter the orbit number of interest will subsequently appear:
-- The only orbit currently availble is 10
+- The only orbit currently available is Orbit 10
 - To see the orbit numbers with the corresponding observation time range, enter:
   - "./ReadStarFileScript --ohelp"